lge-robot-navi/Intelligent-Information-Analysis-System-and-Multi-Modal-Dataset/README.md

 Our sensor module includes five different sensors.
 For the detailed information on the sensor configuration, calibration, and synchronization, please refer to our previous work.
-(H. Shin, K.-I. Na, J. Chang, and T. Uhm, “Multimodal layer surveillance map based on anomaly detection using multi-agents for smart city security,” ETRI Journal, vol. 44, no. 2, pp. 183–193, 2022.)
+(T. Uhm, J. Park, J. Lee, G. Bae, G. Ki, and Y. Choi, “Design of multimodal sensor module for outdoor robot surveillance system,” Electronics, vol. 11, no. 14, p.
+2214, 2022.)